Ekrekr/Simun/README.md

 ## License

-I have propietary rights of the branding, but feel free to reuse parts of the code.
+I have propietary rights of the branding and design, but feel free to reuse parts of the code.